ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 # Non Max Suppression

 Non Max Suppression is a technique to clean up the detections done by a model when doing object detection.
 Since we have understood now what is IoU, the Non Max Suppression is related to it.
-So first of all, what do need by cleaning up the detections?
+So first of all, what do mean by cleaning up the detections?

 ![NMS](/images/IOU/NMS.jpg)